Mdeliaskhan04/Mdeliaskhan04/README.md

 Hey, I am Md Elias khan.
 I'm a passionate and detail-oriented Software Quality Assurance (SQA) Engineer with over 10 months of hands-on experience in manual testing and quality assurance.
 My mission is to ensure that every piece of software I work on is robust, reliable, and provides an excellent user experience.

+***Recently I have got an oppurtunity to work as an internship in SQA Engineer at iCrew tecnologies.
+Now i am working here.
+Currently i am working a Mobile application project for Manual testing.
+For working on this project, I have learned many things in SQA and Manual testing.

 🌟 Skills & Expertise:
 -Manual Testing: Expert in identifying defects and ensuring software quality through rigorous manual testing.
 -Test Planning: Proficient in developing comprehensive test plans and test cases based on detailed product requirements.